-Confused about the difference between the Commonwealth Home Support Program and the Home Care Package Program?
+Confused about the difference between the Commonwealth Home Support Program (CHSP) and the Home Care Package Program (HCP)?
 We don’t blame you!
+The distinction between CHSP and HCP can seem confusing at first.
+But there are some key points of difference between the two programs.

 The good news is they both have the same overall objective… to keep ageing Australian’s living happily and independently at home.

-Funded by the Australian Government, the CHSP is an entry level home help programme for older people who are mostly – but not completely – able to live and cope on their own.
+Funded by the Australian Government, the CHSP is an entry level home help programme for older people.
+It typically supports people who are mostly – but not completely – able to live and cope on their own.

-The CHSP is considered an ‘entry-level’ program as it provides (low intensity) small amounts, or single service or a few services to a large number of older people who need only a small amount of assistance.
+The CHSP is considered an ‘entry-level’ program as it provides a single service or a few services to a large number of older people who need only a small amount of assistance.

 With a CHSP you: